How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 - Treat 90s-inspired furniture as a category, not a trend

-- Focus on comfort-first design with operational feasibility
+- Focus on comfort-first design, investing in sourcing methods with operational feasibility

 - Invest in private label and wholesale furniture sourcing strategies that scale